ESCAP-SD/geospatialSDGs/README.md

 # Step-by-step guides for producing geospatial SDGs in QGIS
 This repository hosts a collection of practical, step-by-step guides for modeling Sustainable Development Goal (SDG) indicators using QGIS, open data, and geospatial techniques.
 The materials were developed as part of the ESCAP project “The 2030 Data Decade – Strengthening the institutional capacity of national statistical offices in Asia and the Pacific to use innovative, new and big data sources for official statistics.”

-These guides are intended to support National Statistical Offices (NSOs), GIS practitioners, and policy analysts in integrating statistical and geospatial data to produce robust, repeatable analyses for SDG monitoring.
+These guides are intended to support National Statistical Offices (NSOs), GIS practitioners and policy analysts in integrating statistical and geospatial data to produce robust, repeatable analyses for SDG monitoring.

-## 📄 Guides
+## Guides

 ### 1. **Modeling DEGURBA (Degree of Urbanization)**
 - **File:** `KGZ_Degurba_QGISstepbystepFinal_ENG_pub_final.pdf` (ENGLISH)